aws/karpenter-provider-aws/website/content/en/docs/development-guide.md

 ```

 ### Tailing Logs
-While you can tail Karpenter's logs with kubectl, but there's a number of tools out there that enhance the experience.
+While you can tail Karpenter's logs with kubectl, there's a number of tools out there that enhance the experience.
 We recommend [Stern](https://pkg.go.dev/github.com/planetscale/stern#section-readme):

 ```bash
 stern -l karpenter=controller -n karpenter